Updated: February 12, 2021

 We Don’t Need to Fear…

 We know…this feels STRANGE.
-Never in our lives have we been faced with limits on what we’re allowed to purchase at the grocery store.
+Never in our lives (unless we are within the small percentage of the population who have lived for 80+ years…) had we been faced with limits on what we’re allowed to purchase at the grocery store.
 In our minds, we know FULL WELL that our Canadian food supply chain is one of the BEST.
-Still, the limitations were a little unsettling…because they’re foreign to us!
+Still, the limitations were a little unsettling…because they were SO foreign to us!

 Please don’t worry.
-Canadian farmers are already ramping up production – wherever possible – to meet the increased demands on the system.
+Canadian farmers rose to the challenge – adapting and scaling up, wherever possible – to meet the increased demands on the system.
+Thank you for your trust in us.

 - Is our food supply safe?